Headshot Tips: Getting Ready For Your Portrait Session

 Entertainers can break a few rules for clothing for headshots, but one rule stands: it shouldn't distract from your face.
 Choose something in a flattering color with a flattering neckline, and no logos, distracting patterns (classic or subtle patterns are okay), or lots of sequins/glitter, etc. choose something classic and simple.

-For ideas of good clothing looks for actors/entertainers, see our Wardrobe Ideas Pinterest board:
+For more ideas of good clothing looks for actors/entertainers, see our Wardrobe Ideas Pinterest board:

 Makeup- do it yourself or hire a make-up artist?